openshift-labs/cloud-native-katacoda/scenarios/microservice-vertx/01-maven-project.md

 Although you can have multiple, there is currently only one Verticle created in the **gateway-vertx** project.

-Examine `GatewayVerticle.java`

-Here is what happens in the above code:
+Examine **GatewayVerticle.java**.
+Here is what happens in this verticle:

 1. A Verticle is created by extending from **AbstractVerticle** class
 2. **Router** is retrieved for mapping the REST endpoints